BookTrails 2021 Policies and Waiver for Parents

 Student Location Accountability (7.712.31 A8)

 BookTrails programs enjoy a very small student to teacher ratio, which is the main strategy for tracking the location of all students.
-Our teachers are trained to keep count of students every three minutes, including when entering or exiting vehicles.
+Our teachers are trained to keep a count of students every three minutes, including when entering or exiting vehicles.
 We use strategies such as “count-off” during times that we are in the wilderness or on field trips.
 Students are required to gain permission before leaving the group to use the bathroom or change clothes.

 Policy on Discipline (7.712.31 A9)

 BookTrails staff will not use physical punishment.
 This includes spanking, shaking, pinching, biting, or rough handling.
-BookTrails staff will not humiliate or subject a child to derogatory remarks about her/himself, his/her ethnic group or his/her religion.
+BookTrails staff will not humiliate or subject a child to derogatory remarks about her/himself, his/her ethnic group, or his/her religion.
 BookTrails will not deprive any child of food as punishment.
 If necessary, BookTrails staff will discuss methods of discipline with the parents and work together to improve behavior.
-Misbehaving students will first be given a verbal warning, will then have camp privileges revoked, and finally parents will be notified to pickup the child.
+Misbehaving students will first be given a verbal warning, will then have camp privileges revoked, and finally, parents will be notified to pick-up the child.
 Students that are dismissed from camp because of behavior problems are not eligible for a refund.

 Guidance Policy (guidance policy- provide individualized social and emotional intervention support, access to early childhood mental health consultant(319d-e) and What steps are taken prior to the suspension, expulsion, or request of parents to withdraw child from care due to behavior concerns(.31-26).)

 BookTrails will attempt to provide individualized social and emotional intervention support to the best of our ability and will refer families to alternative services, when appropriate.
 BookTrails will refer families to a mental health consultant, if needed.